lwjglgamedev/vulkanbook/bookcontents/chapter-12/chapter-12.md

 }
 ```

-Finally, as in the previous cases, we need to update the `GeometryRenderActivity` and `LightingRenderActivity` classes due to the `VulkanBuffer` class constructor modifications.
-(Changes are self-explanatory)
+As in the previous cases, we need to update the `GeometryRenderActivity` due to the `VulkanBuffer` class constructor modifications.
+(Changes are self-explanatory).

 ```java
 public class GeometryRenderActivity {